pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 **Summary**
 This project is just the "beginning".
 The DE10 Nano board is very flexible and still offers plenty of room for additional add-ons and new applications.
-But now I am already a retiree and my energy decreases.
+But now I am already a retire and my energy decreases.
 I am only concerned with the preservation of the vintage computer software.
 The second PIO and the Arduino slot is still free and can be used for other purposes, even for non-DEC applications, maybe MFM(RX02/TU58) emulator.
 It would be nice if a cooperation works here.